-ACE MV Board
+ACE MV 2019-20 Board of Directors

-|Pamela S. Brock
+|Pamela S. Brock, B.S.|

-Don Leopold is a professional affiliate of the Center for Leading Organizations and senior partner of Sherbrooke Partners, a consulting firm offering a unique blend of strategic planning, management, and organizational expertise.
+Donald R. Leopold is a professional affiliate of the Center for Leading Organizations and senior partner of Sherbrooke Partners, a consulting firm offering a unique blend of strategic planning, management, and organizational expertise.
 Don’s consulting focus is on helping clients develop and articulate their business strategies, and on building organizations that are capable of implementing those strategies.
 He has applied a highly facilitative approach to his work since he began his consulting career with Harbridge House in 1980.
 Representative engagements have included conducting an industry assessment, facilitating a strategic planning process, leading an organizational redesign and providing 360-degree feedback and coaching for a major private equity firm; conducting Organizational Audits and leading organization development initiatives with a private equity firm’s portfolio companies; creating and facilitating a strategic planning process for a national furniture retailer; serving as a strategic planning, change management and executive development consultant to the CEO of an international public policy research and consulting firm; leading planning retreats for the Dean and Chairs of a leading medical school; providing organizational development consulting, including use of the Work-Out process, to an academic health care system; and designing and delivering a 360-degree-feedback based leadership development program for the leaders and managers of a Fortune 50 consumer foods company.
 Don holds a BA from Harvard College, cum laude in general studies, and an MBA from Harvard Business School.
 He serves on the Board of The Brandon School and Residential Treatment Center.

-Norman Werthwein CPA.
-Norm graduated from Franklin & Marshall College in 1967 with a B.A. in Accounting.
+Norman Werthwein graduated from Franklin & Marshall College in 1967 with a B.A. in Accounting.
 After serving two years in the US Army he began his career with a Public Accounting Firm obtaining his CPA and Partnership with the large International Firm.
 He then joined Tiffany & CO. as Chief Financial Officer and then became Chief Accounting Officer for Avon Products Inc, Subsequently he has been Chief Financial Officer for both privately held and Public Companies in a variety of Industries.
 He has also served on the Boards of both national and local not-for profits.
 He is married with two adult children and resides in Chilmark MA.

 Barbara-jean Chauvin has been an educator for nearly thirty years and is currently the Assistant Principal/Career Technical Education Director at MVRHS.
 Prior to coming to the Vineyard, she was a teacher and administrator serving other Massachusetts districts.
 Barbara-jean holds a bachelor’s degree in education from Fitchburg State University, and Master’s degrees in Professional Communication from Clark University and School Leadership & Administration from Worcester State University.
 She is currently a doctoral student at Plymouth State University.
 When not singing with the All Island Community Chorus, Barbara-jean lives in Edgartown with her husband Claude.

-Pamela S. Brock has had a lifetime of work in education, mental health and travel industry.
+Pamela S. Brock has had a lifetime of work in education, mental health and the travel industry.
 Most recently, she worked in the Special Education Dept. at Newton South High School and at Shady Hill School in Cambridge, MA as the Substitute Coordinator.
 Previously, she worked at Bright Horizons Family Solutions in Watertown, MA as the Head Infant Teacher and at McLean Hospital Women’s Treatment Program in Belmont, MA.
 Pam also worked at Crimson Travel Services and New England Sights as a travel consultant.
 A resident of Tisbury, Pam currently serves on the Tisbury Finance Advisory Committee.
 Previous volunteer interest include: Shady Hill School, Vincent Club, Unicef, Friends of Tanzanian Schools and the Jonathan O. Cole Mental Health Resource CenterPam holds a B.S. in Elementary Ed. from Lesley University and an A.A.S. in Early Childhood Education from Bennett College in Millbrook, NY.
 When she is not on the island, she is most likely visiting her two sons, one of whom lives in Brooklyn and works for CITIbike while the other son lives in Los Angeles and works as a screenwriter.